cutwater/FlaskWorkshop/docs/python-intro.rst

     5 - 1
     40 / 2

-Have fun with this for a little while and then get back here :).
+Have fun with this for a little while and then get back here.

 As you can see, Python is a great calculator.
 If you're wondering what else you can do...